remarcmij/using-apis-qa-wk1/docs/6-promise-finally.md

 ## Examples

-The examples are about giving the answer to [The Ultimate Question of Life, the Universe, and Everything](https://en.wikipedia.org/wiki/Phrases_from_The_Hitchhiker%27s_Guide_to_the_Galaxy#_The_Answer_to_the_Ultimate_Question_of_Life,_the_Universe,_and_Everything_is_42), in brief the Meaning of Life.
+The examples are about finding the answer to [The Ultimate Question of Life, the Universe, and Everything](https://en.wikipedia.org/wiki/Phrases_from_The_Hitchhiker%27s_Guide_to_the_Galaxy#_The_Answer_to_the_Ultimate_Question_of_Life,_the_Universe,_and_Everything_is_42), in brief the Meaning of Life.
 As we all know, the answer is 42.

 The code gives itself thinking time.
 While it is thinking it logs every second a message "Thinking..." to the console.
 After a random thinking time (between 1 and 5 seconds) it either gives us the correct answer 42 or tell us that it doesn't know the answer.
-(The chances ar 50/50.)
+(The chances are 50/50.)
 After that, we expect the thinking to stop.

 ### Example 1: `1-finally.js`